 From the I-59 North/Beltway 8 Interchange:

 At the I-59 North/Sam Houston Parkway (Beltway 8 Tollway) interchange, go east on the Sam Houston Parkway/Beltway 8.
-After the Beltway 8 overpass, take the first exit -- MESA Road -- onto the Feeder Rd. to avoid tolls (EZ Tags Only).
+To avoid EZ Tag Tolls, take the first exit after the overpass -- MESA Road -- onto the Feeder Rd.
 If you stay on the tollway, EXIT at John Ralston/Lockwood exit.
 You must be on the feeder road at Lockwood.

-On the Feeder Road, move into the right lane before reaching the Lockwood traffic signal.
+Before reaching the Lockwood traffic signal on the feeder road, move into the right lane.
 About 50 yards AFTER the Lockwood traffic light (and before the next overpass), look for the large Green EXIT sign.
 Use this EXIT road to make a U-TURN under the Beltway/Feeder Rd. overpass.